isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-cockroaches/index.md

 - Mix equal amounts of sugar and baking soda in the shallow dish - Place another small dish container of water in a suitable location - Sprinkle the mixture containing sugar and baking soda in various locations infested with the roaches - Ensure you refill the water and sprinkle more mixture from time to time to kill all the roaches completely - Be patient and watch the roaches When using sugar and baking soda bait, youll need to be patient as the process might take a lot of time before achieving the desired results.

-This mixture may not [act as fast](https://pestpolicy.com/what-do-baby-roaches-look-like//) as you may wish, but its safe for your kids and pets. **Why kill the German cockroaches? ** Well, the [German cockroaches are known to spread infections and diseases](http://ento.psu. edu/extension/factsheets/german-cockroaches).
-German roaches can spread viruses, [bacteria](https://www.ncbi. nlm. nih.
+This mixture may not [act as fast](https://pestpolicy.com/what-do-baby-roaches-look-like//)as you may wish, but its safe for your kids and pets. **Why kill the German cockroaches? ** Well, the [German cockroaches are known to spread infections and diseases](http://ento.psu.edu/extension/factsheets/german-cockroaches).German roaches can spread viruses, [bacteria](https://www.ncbi.nlm.nih.

 gov/pmc/articles/PMC4083176/), and germs on utensils, dishes, and food preparation surfaces.